Kirtland Air Force Base: Manhattan Project

-Perhaps one of the most important functions Kirtland Field served during World War II was as a transportation center for the needs of scientists developing the atomic bomb in Los Alamos.
+During World War II, Kirtland Field served as a transportation center for scientists developing the atomic bomb at Los Alamos.
 The Manhattan Project personnel in Los Alamos first became aware of the value of the location of the air base during the process of converting the atomic bomb into a practical airborne weapon.
 Because Kirtland Field was the closest large airport, its runways and bombloading pit supported the atomic bomb program during 1944 and 1945.
 It also became an important staging ground for the ferrying of men and material to various field sites.

 From Kirtland Field, Manhattan Project scientists were flown back and forth to Wendover Army Air Base for testing in a disguised "Green Hornet" aircraft.
 Members of the USAAF made similar trips from Wendover through Albuquerque to Los Alamos.
 A special Manhattan Engineer District, Military Police unit was located at Kirtland Field to guard facilities used to load Los Alamos–assembled ordnance and test shapes on Silverplate aircraft.
 The loading pit constructed at Kirtland Field, although primitive and manually operated, operated until December 1945, when a hydraulic lift was installed.